Divorce Lawyer New York City

 The final terms of a divorce settlement can be settled between the spouses and their lawyers.
 When the spouses are able to reach an agreement, it’s called an uncontested divorce.
 The settlement is still subject to review by a family court judge, who must ensure that its terms don’t violate any laws or are blatantly unfair.
 But judges grant wide discretion to an agreement negotiated between the couples themselves.

-- The quicker process makes it much more likely that the overall costs to the client will be less.
+- The Quicker Process Is Likely to Be Less Costly.
+An uncontested divorce makes it more likely that the overall costs to the client will be lower.

-- An uncontested divorce means the terms of a settlement–and everything said during the negotiations remains private.
-Once a dispute goes to court everything goes on the public record.
-The value of assets and who gets them is public.
-Anything negative said about the other spouse becomes public.
-While spouses may be upset with each other in a divorce, they may not want others–particularly any children involved–to hear the negative things that come up.
+- Maintains Privacy.
+An uncontested divorce means the terms of a settlement—and everything said during the negotiations—remain private.
+Once a dispute goes to court, everything goes on the public record.
+The value of assets and who gets them becomes public, as does anything negative said about the other spouse.
+While spouses may be upset with each other in a divorce, they may not want others—particularly any children involved—to hear the negative things that come up.

-- When couples do have children, they are going to have to maintain a professional relationship in the years ahead, for the sake of raising the kids.
+- Sets a Positive Tone for Co-Parenting.
+When couples have children, they need to maintain a professional relationship in the years ahead, for the sake of raising the kids.
 The simple act of working together to create an agreement can set a good tone for the co-parenting efforts that are to come.

-- The spouses retain control of the outcome.
+- Spouses Retain Control of the Outcome.
 The reality of any negotiation is that no one gets everything they want.
 But in a contested divorce, the judge gets the final say.
 In negotiations, the couple does.

 Property Division in a New York Divorce